mebauer/duckdb-fema-nfip/README.md

 ![year-amount-paid](figures/year-amount-paid.png)
 **Figure xx.
-Total Amount Paid on NFIP Claims by Year from 1978 to 2024 (Adjusted in 2024 Dollars).**
+Total Amount Paid on NFIP Claims by Year from 1978 to 2024 (Adjusted in 2024 Dollars).** Total amount paid is defined as the total amount paid for all Building, Contents, and Increased Cost of Compliance (ICC) claims.

 <br />